alha847/winwing_mcdu/README.md

 A lua script for the Winwing MCDU for the LR A333.

+Status:
-Status: Reverse engineering in progress.
+* Reverse engineering almost completed
+* Preliminary version of LR A333 captain's MCDU lua script published: lra333_winwing_mcdu_driver.lua
+* To run the lua script, just download it, put it to the lua scripts folder in your xp12 installation and enjoy

 ## Installation and use of dev scrips